 Testing Performance with High and Low Levels of Arousal

 The researchers conducted a series of experiments designed to test the problem solving ability of over 100 dogs.
-The dogs were split in to two groups; pet dogs (basic training, more excitable, reactive temperaments) and assistance dogs (formal training, selectively bred and chosen for their placid temperaments).
+The dogs were split in to two groups; pet dogs (basic training, more excitable, reactive temperaments) and assistance dogs (formal training which you can visit this link to know more about them, selectively bred and chosen for their placid temperaments).

 The test involved navigating around a transparent barrier to the researcher behind, who was waiting with a treat.
 Each dog repeated the test under low and high arousal circumstances.